British diplomats, Muslim figures condemn Trump's travel ban

 But Britain's far-right leader, Nigel Farage, welcomed Trump's executive order.

 "(Trump) was elected to get tough.
 He was elected to say he would do everything in his power to protect America from infiltration by ISIS terrorists.
-There are 7 countries on that list.
+There are seven countries on that list.
 He is entitled to do this.
 He was voted in on this," Farage told the BBC.

-And other far-right leaders in Europe say they agree with the ban.
+Other far-right leaders in Europe also say they agree with the ban.

 "No more immigration from any Islamic country is exactly what we need," said Geert Wilders, founder and leader of the far-right Party for Freedom, on Twitter.